SaharBarak/whatsapp_ai/README.md

 ## ✨ Features ✨

-- **Weekly Newsletter Generation**: Collects messages from the past week and generates a summary.
+- **Weekly Newsletter Generation**: Collects group messages from the past week and generates a summary.
 - **Voice Message Transcription**: Transcribes voice messages using Google Cloud Speech-to-Text.
 - **Image Description**: Describes images using Google Cloud Vision.
 - **Language Support**: Generates newsletters in Hebrew.
 - **Endpoints**: Provides endpoints to generate and send the latest newsletter.
 - **Automated Tasks**: Cron jobs for automatic newsletter generation and sending.
 - **WhatsApp Session Persistence**: Maintains the WhatsApp session between reruns to avoid blocking due to too many reconnections.
+-

 ## 📝 ToDo 📝

-- **Optimize for Hebrew**: Ensure all text processing and the generated newsletter are optimized for Hebrew.
-- **Decouple Flow Further**: Separate the flow to generate the newsletter from the flow to pull messages and organize them into a JSON file.
-- **Add Basic Styling to the Newsletter**: Initially add simple text formatting and then later convert it to a PDF.
+- **Dynamic Newsletter Styling**: Use GPT to understand context and build styling accordingly.
 - **Process Voice Messages**: Implement the transcription logic using a service like Google Cloud Speech-to-Text.
-- **Optimize the Prompt for a Funny, Cheerful Newsletter**: Enhance the prompt to make the newsletter more engaging and cheerful.
 - **Process Likes, Emojis, Links, and Social Media Posts**: Extend the message processing to include likes, emojis, links, and social media posts.
-- **Manage Space for OpenAI API Request**: Implement a method to handle a large number of messages by summarizing or chunking data before sending it to the OpenAI API.
+- **Migrate codebase to typescript**
+- **Tighten flow regarding image descriptions**

 ## 🛠️ Prerequisites 🛠️